rimsila/next-dev/wetrial-doc/style/index.md

 ## less

-Wetrial-Template uses less as the style language by default.
+next-dev uses less as the style language by default.
 It is recommended to learn the relevant features of [less](http://lesscss.org/) before using it or when in doubt.

 ## CSS Modules